-Skin needs extra care in winter.
+Your skin needs extra care in winter and Ayurvedic skin care methods can be very helpful.
 Because of dry chilly winds any skin type can get dry in this season and results in dry, dull, lifeless and wrinkled skin.
 Ayurveda gives some simple and effective solutions for this season, which are easy to do at home by yourself.
 Winter is associated with Vata dosha which has dry, rough, cool qualities which gets increased in the body.
 Aggravated Vata causes dry flaky skin, chapped lips, cracks on tongue and feet and dry, brittle hair which results in hair loss.
 If your body is already going through these problems then obliviously New Zealand’s cold winter will aggravate the conditions.

 This is the time to favor warm foods and drinks, soups and other water-rich foods, and increasing healthy oils in our diet.
 Drink spicy teas containing ginger, cardamom, cinnamon and other sweet spices – either as clear herbal teas or as “chai” with milk.